 National History Day

-The Carl Albert Center Congressional Archives is a great resource to help students create a winning History Day Project (NHD).
+The Carl Albert Center Congressional Archives and Kanter Political Commercial Archive are great resources to help students create a winning National History Day project.
 NHD is a highly regarded academic program for elementary and secondary school students.
 Each year, more than half a million students participate in the NHD contest.
-Students choose historical topics related to a theme and conduct extensive primary and secondary research through libraries, archives, museums, oral history interviews, and historic sites.
-Students present their work in original papers, websites, exhibits, performances, or documentaries at. local, state, and national competitions.
+Students choose historical topics related to a theme and conduct extensive research through libraries, archives, museums, oral history interviews, and historic sites.
+Students present their work in original papers, websites, exhibits, performances, or documentaries at local, state and national competitions.

 1. We have a lot of primary sources: